godadada/seenami.com-browser-extension/README.md

 Browser Extension for [www.seenami.com](https://www.seenami.com), which enables you to:

-* Browse and search websites of top search engines, portals, online libraries, archives, databases, journals, museums, ecommerce, social networks, etc.
+* Browse and search websites of top search engines, portals, online libraries, archives, databases, journals, museums, e-commerce, social networks, etc.

 * Hand pick from large pool of websites which ones are of interest to you and used as sources for you.

-* If any websites of your interest are not in the pool, recommand them [here](https://github.com/godadada/seenami.com-browser-extension/issues).
+* If any websites of your interest are not in the pool, recommend them [here](https://github.com/godadada/seenami.com-browser-extension/issues).
 It usually takes minutes to add a website to the pool.